-- b. have - Conclusion--an indication the 1) element was met (The product was the house.) - Rule--the element we're on as 2) defined by the courts(Product includes real property) - Application--the element, as 3) defined, is jammed against the corresponding facts (the real property here was the house) - C. Ambiguous Rules consumer includes foreseeable bystanders.
-This is so to guarantee that people like foreseeable bystanders who cannot protect themselves from defective products can recover from manufacturers who can foresee the bystander and prevent injury to her.
-The foreseeable bystander here was the motorist in the other car.
+- 2. Exam Answer: - Structure: The product was the house.
+Product includes real property, and the real property here was the house.
+Explanation: Notice in the sentence we - b. have - Conclusion -- an indication the 1) element was met (The product was the house.) - Rule--the element we're on as 2) defined by the courts(Product includes real property) - Application -- the element, as 3) defined, is jammed against the corresponding facts (the real property here was the house) - Ambiguous Rules C. - Template: 1.

-- CTUTO T. gaous nates

-1. Template:

-Law Facts

-User, consumer Motorist in the other car
+Law Facts User, consumer Motorist in the other car

-2. Exam Answer: